aammd/MS_computational_ecology_opinion/compecol.md

 the upstream data change, they have to be re-worked into the software.
 A community consensus on data representation, although unlikely, would actually solve several problems at once.
 First, it would make the integration of multiple data sources trivial.
-Second, it will provide clear guidelines about the input and storage of data, thus maybe improving their currently limited longevity [@vine14ard].
+Second, it would provide clear guidelines about the input and storage of data, thus maybe improving their currently limited longevity [@vine14ard].
 Finally, it would facilitate the integration of data and models with minimum efforts and risk of mis-communication, since the format would be